Wikipedia Sitemap |

 60. It is a good idea to install a reputable spyware detection and removal program on your computer.
 You can download for free a copy of AVG Free Anti-Virus - Free antivirus and anti-spyware, HouseCall from Trend Micro, a free online virus and spyware scanner, Spybot Search & Destroy, Ad-Aware, Spyware Blaster, or SUPERAntiSpyware, ">SUPERAntiSpyware.
 The purpose of anti-spyware software is to scan your computer system to detect any software components that you don't want or are not aware of their existence on your system, and to provide you with an option to remove these hidden cookies.
 See Security & Spyware for more free downloads of Spyware Removal programs.

-61. Check out Safety on the Internet from The Police Notebook, Online Safety: Web Browser Safety Resource Guide.
-How to remove personal information from the internet: 9 methods for 2023 from U.S. Norton, Free Tools, Apps, and Trials from TrendMicro.
+61. Check out Top 15 internet safety rules and what not to do online from Kaspersky, Online Scams from U.S. Norton.
+Free Tools, Apps, and Trials from TrendMicro.
 Trend Micro offers a range of free tools to protect your devices and help you manage your online activity.

 62. Be wary of using P2P Peer-to-Peer software.
 Info from Wikipedia, the free encyclopedia.
 Take note of Copyright Infringement Liability, Data Security, Spyware, Viruses, and other associated problems.